 - a) The original written order from the student's physician stating the name of the medication, precise dosage, frequency, and time of administration; - b) Written, signed consent from the student's parent or person in parental relation requesting the administration of the medication, as prescribed by the physician, to the student in school; and - c) The medication, properly labeled in its original container.
 It must be delivered to the school health office by the student's parent or person in parental relation.
 The term "properly labeled," in the context of this policy, means that the container must include the following information: the student's name, name of medication, dosage, frequency, and prescribing physician.
 A student is not permitted to carry any medication on his or her person in school, or on the school bus, or keep any medication in his or her school locker(s).
 Exceptions may apply, however, for students with asthma, diabetes, or allergies who may carry and self-administer medication under certain conditions.
+Independent Students with other health conditions warranting timely administration of their medications should also be permitted to self-carry and self-administer their medication to prevent negative health outcomes.

 All medication orders must be reviewed annually by school health office personnel or whenever there is a change in dosage.
+Orders are valid for one school year only, July 1st to June 30th.